EEN421/EEN421.github.io/_posts/2023-06-07-Purview-Sensitivity-Labels.md

 ![](/assets/img/SensitivityLabels/Review.png)

 # Publishing the Label for Use:
-This is super important.
-Once published, members of the Project AWESOME group will start seeing the CONFIDENTIAL | Project AWESOME sensitivity label available for them to apply to documents in Microsoft Word, Excel, Outlook, etc. It’s imperative that this label is ONLY published the team members intended to know about Project AWESOME.
+This is _super important._ Once published, members of the Project AWESOME group will start seeing the **CONFIDENTIAL | Project AWESOME** sensitivity label available for them to apply to documents in Microsoft Word, Excel, Outlook, etc. It’s imperative that this label is ONLY published the team members intended to know about Project AWESOME.
 If the Project AWESOME sensitivity label gets published for everybody, then users that are not a part of Project AWESOME will see the label available to them for use and the cat’s out of the bag.
-Plan accordingly.
+You have been warned, plan accordingly.

 ![](/assets/img/SensitivityLabels/LabelCreated.png)

 # Confirmation
-Navigate to the INFORMATION PROTECTION blade, then select LABELS to confirm your new sensitivity label.
+Navigate to the **Information protection** blade, then select **Labels** to confirm your new sensitivity label.
 ![](/assets/img/SensitivityLabels/Confirm.png)